AstraZeneca/ToPModel/README.md

-**Simulated data**
+**Software requirements**

+SAS V9.4 or higher.

+**Installation**

-Uncompress simdata.zip to obtain simdata.csv.
+1. Download and uncompress simdata.zip to obtain simdata.csv.
 This provides simulated participant level data to fit a ToP model similar to the manuscript.
+2. Download ToPModel.sas.
+This provides SAS code to fit the ToP model to simdata.csv and generate efficacy point estimates and bootstrapped two-sided 90% confidence intervals.

+**Instructions to run code**

+1. Open ToPModel.sas in SAS V9.4 or higher.
+2. Set macro variables on lines 1-2 as described in ToPMOdel.sas.
+3. Run code.

-Variables in simdata.csv:
+**Variables in simdata.csv:**

 - id = participant ID